Yugant-Xettri/Yt-music-api-python/replit.md

 # YT Music Stream - Vercel Ready

 ## Overview
-A YouTube Music streaming web application built with Flask and yt-dlp.
+A YouTube Music streaming web application built with Flask and pytubefix.
 Designed for deployment on Vercel as serverless functions.

 ## Features
 - Search YouTube Music tracks